-- B6.3.1 Academic staff should read the 'Programme and Module Change Process' (located on the Registry pages of the Regent's University London Intranet) before requesting the introduction of a new module. - B6.3.2 A proposal for the introduction of a new module is to be initiated by the relevant Head of Programme or their equivalent in consultation with the relevant departments and Assistant Dean or equivalent and approved by the external examiner. - B6.3.3 To request the introduction of a new module, the 'Request for New Module or Amending an Existing Module' form must be completed (located on the Registry pages of the Regent's University London Intranet). - B6.3.4 The proposal will be received by the Quality Office who will ensure that all the appropriate information has been included in the proposal. - B6.3.5 The proposal is received by the Chair of the Programme Planning Panel (PPP), who is an Assistant Registrar Student Records (or nominee) in the Registry.
-The Senior Quality Officer will be Secretary and a Quality Officer will be minute taker.
-The PPP will verify that due process has been followed and that the modification(s) conforms to programme, University, and where appropriate the validating authority's regulations.
+- B6.3.1 Academic staff should read the 'Programme and Module Change Process' (located on the Registry pages of the Regent's University London Intranet) before requesting the introduction of a new module. - B6.3.2 A proposal for the introduction of a new module is to be initiated by the relevant Director of Content or their equivalent in consultation with the relevant departments and Associate Provost and approved by the external examiner. - B6.3.3 To request the introduction of a new module, the 'PPP Request' form must be completed and submitted to the Quality Office.